 What’s the secret, boss?

-The studio owner had a good explanation for our success when others were suffering tremendous losses.
+The studio owner had a good explanation for our success when other businesses were suffering tremendous losses.
 He said that when people are living in difficult times or feel pain in their lives, it’s human nature to look for something to make themselves feel good.
 Believe me, it was hard-times in NYC at the time.
 And, when you think about it, a ballroom dance studio is a place filled with music, dancing, touching, smiles, good friends, and caring instructors.
 Hang out there and you’re gonna feel good.